Disney+ Shouldn't Have Cancelled These Shows

 National Treasure: Edge of History (2022–2023)

 An expansion of the National Treasure film franchise, following a young DREAMer on a treasure hunt across America.
-Despite the built-in brand recognition and a capable cast, it was cancelled after one season.
+Despite the built-in brand recognition and a capable cast including Lisette Olivera and Harvey Keitel, it was cancelled after one season.
 Fans felt it never got a fair chance to find its footing.
+The show was part of Disney+'s broader push into family adventure series, but it fell victim to the same cost-cutting measures that claimed other live-action originals.
+Variety reported that the show's cancellation was part of a broader strategic shift away from mid-budget series toward franchise tentpoles.

 The Mighty Ducks: Game Changers (2021–2022)

 A continuation of the beloved Mighty Ducks franchise, bringing back Emilio Estevez as Coach Bombay alongside a new generation of players.
-Season 2 shifted focus in a promising direction, then Disney cancelled it.
+Season 2 shifted focus in a promising direction, introducing a new team of underdogs and bringing back more familiar faces from the original films.
+Then Disney cancelled it.
 Three seasons of the original films, two seasons of the sequel — still unresolved.
+TVLine reported that the cancellation was driven by a shift in Disney+'s content strategy toward higher-budget productions, leaving mid-range series like Game Changers without a home.

 American Born Chinese (2023)

 One of the most critically acclaimed shows on Disney+.
 Based on Gene Luen Yang's groundbreaking graphic novel, blending coming-of-age storytelling with Chinese mythology.
-Michelle Yeoh, Ke Huy Quan, and Stephanie Hsu starred.
+Michelle Yeoh, Ke Huy Quan, and Stephanie Hsu starred — three actors who would go on to win or be nominated for Academy Awards for Everything Everywhere All at Once in the same year.
 Despite rave reviews, it was cancelled after one season during the industry-wide content contraction.
+According to ScreenRant, the show's cancellation was widely criticised as a missed opportunity for authentic Asian-American representation in mainstream television, particularly given the cultural moment its cast was enjoying.

 Why Disney+ Cancels So Many Shows